-- Many of the activities at Best Start are consistent with those at our local schools.
+- Many of the activities at Early Learning are consistent with those at our local schools.
 The idea behind this is to make a smooth transition into the regular classroom.

-- Best Start is located at Sacred Heart School in Wingham.
+- The Early Learning program is located at Sacred Heart School in Wingham.

 - Flexible schedules accommodated.

-- Subsidy through Huron and Bruce County may be available to parents who qualify, under the guidelines set by the Ministry of Children and Youth under the Day Nurseries Act.
+- Subsidy through Huron and Bruce County may be available to parents who qualify, under the guidelines set by the Ministry of Education under the Day Nurseries Act.

 - Contact numbers for Huron County (519) 482-8505 or 1-888-371-5718

 - Contact numbers for Bruce County (519) 881-3843 or 1-800-265-3005